istio/istio.io/content/en/docs/ambient/upgrade/helm/all-in-one/index.md

 If you have customized your istiod installation, you can reuse the `values.yaml` file from previous upgrades or installs to keep settings consistent.

 {{< text syntax=bash snip_id=upgrade_ambient_aio >}}
-$ helm upgrade ambient istio/ambient -n istio-system --wait
+$ helm upgrade istio-ambient istio/ambient -n istio-system --wait
 {{< /text >}}

 ### Upgrade manually deployed gateway chart (optional)